-Delete All Deletes all of the address ranges in the Current Map list
+Deletes All Deletes all of the address ranges in the Current Map list box.

-MAP addressrange mem\type lock

-Maps the specified address range with the specified memory type.
-When mapping emulation memory ranges, "lock" specifies that emulation memory accesses in the range be synchronized to the target system RDY signal.
+MAP addressrange mem\type Maps the specified address range with the specified memory type.

-MAP OTH(ER) mem type

-Specifies the type of the specified non-mapped memory area.
+MAP OTH(ER) mem\type Specifies the type of the specified non-mapped memory area.